Generic name: fluconazole (oral/injection) [ floo-KOE-na-zole ]

 What other drugs will affect fluconazole?

 Many drugs can interact with fluconazole, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all your medications and any you start or stop using during treatment with fluconazole.
-Give a list of all your medicines to any healthcare provider who treats you.
+Tell your doctor about all your current medicines and any medicine you start or stop using.